Last updated on 11 April 2024.

 • Flexible road safety barriers catch vehicles that leave their lane.

 • If you hit a flexible barrier, the steel cables flex, slowing down your vehicle and keeping it upright.
 They absorb the impact so you and the people with you, don’t.
-They prevent you from being deflected to the other side of the road, potentially hitting another vehicle, or trees, poles or deep ditches on the roadside.
+They prevent you from being deflected to the other side of the road, potentially hitting another vehicle, trees, poles, or deep ditches on the roadside.

 • Flexible road safety barriers are a good fit for our roads.
 They’re narrow and work best on long, straight sections and gentle curves.
 Most importantly, they’re the safest barrier if someone does hit them.